 Can cats help dogs with separation anxiety?

 Dogs are social animals that thrive on companionship.
-So when their human family members leave them alone, dogs are not uncommon experience separation anxiety.
+So when their human family members leave them alone, dogs are not uncommon experience separation anxiety (Useful info: Dog Crates for Dogs with Anxiety).

 Symptoms of this condition can include whining, barking, pacing, destructiveness, and excessive drooling.